-- The instructor may assess a penalty to a student's grade for any absence. - The instructor may count excessive tardiness or early departures as absences. - For excessive absences (more than 20% of the class meeting times), the instructor may assess a penalty, which may include assigning a grade of "F" for the course.
+- The instructor may assess a penalty to a student's grade for any absence.
+[In consideration of COVID-19, we ask that faculty maintain a reasonable expectation for attendance given CDC recommendations for isolation.] - The instructor may count excessive tardiness or early departures as absences. - For excessive absences (more than 20% of the class meeting times), the instructor may assess a penalty, which may include assigning a grade of "F" for the course.